 Musicians who have plenty of gigs out of town quickly get tired of the hassle that comes with traveling with their instrument.
 They’re also worried that their instrument can get destroyed in transit or lost, or they simply don’t want to deal with the hassle of packing it up and paying the extra fees for baggage.
 Pocket models can be carried around in a small suitcase or backpack, which is what makes them an ideal option for the frequent traveler.

 Some high end models can cost quite a bit, but for the most part, these compact trumpets will cost much less than a traditional one.
-For people who want to learn how to play but are on a tight budget, the pocket trumpet is a great starter instrument.
-The beginner can also upgrade later down the line if they decide they want to try out a standard trumpet.
+For people who want to learn how to play but are on a tight budget, this is a great starter instrument.
+The beginner can also upgrade later down the line if they decide they want to try out a standard sized version.

 A mini trumpet is easy to store and perfect for consumers who are short on space or travel often.
-They also have special traveling bags and cases that ensure that the trumpet is stored properly in order to avoid damaging it.
+They also have special traveling bags and cases that ensure that the instrument is stored properly in order to avoid damaging it.

 They are easy to carry around, which is what makes them ideal for players with smaller statures and marching bands.
 These instruments offer a brilliant sound that many musicians enjoy and the compact body makes it easier to create the crying sound which some popular jazz pieces are known for.

 Allora is a popular manufacturer that’s known for their mid to high end models, which are aesthetically appealing and elegant and feature smooth slides and valves.
 They’re also known for being very easy to play and feature great range and intonation.
 As a whole, they generally make the best pocket trumpet, in terms of value.
 The best overall are generally made by Jupiter.

 Common Issues with Pocket Trumpet Performance

 One of the most common issues musicians will have with this instrument is the size itself.
 While they’re designed to be compact and are able to offer the same type of sound as the larger models, if you’re a trumpeter with large hands you’ll definitely have trouble handling and playing one.

-The trumpet remains a favorite instrument all over the world across a wide variety of musicians from jazz artists to ska players.
+The trumpet remains a favorite instrument all over the world across a wide variety of musicians from jazz artists to ska bands.
 Many trumpeters own a pocket model, whether as a travel model or practice instrument.